-Rule 2: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school
+Rule 2: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
+This includes children previously from abroad who were cared for by the state because they would not otherwise have been cared for adequately and subsequently adopted.

-Rule 2 applications will only be considered at the time of the initial application, unless there has been a significant and exceptional change of circumstances within the family since the initial application wassubmitted.
+Rule 2 applications will only be considered at the time of the initial application, unless there has been a significant and exceptional change of circumstances within the family since the initial application was submitted.

 All schools in Hertfordshire have experience in dealing with children with diverse social and medical needs.
-However in a few very exceptional cases, there are reasons why a child has to go to one specificschool.
+However in a few very exceptional cases, there are reasons why a child has to go to one specific school.